turboapps/docs/reference/command_line/try.md

 All network operations (opening/closing ports, for example) are passed through to the local machine when running in the host network context.
 To remap container ports to other ports on the local machine, use the `--route-add` flag.
 This flag also works when running in a virtualized network environment (by specifying the `--network` flag).
 Specific protocols (tcp or udp) can be mapped by specifying a `/[protocol]` after the mapping.
 If no protocol is specified, tcp is assumed.

 ```
-# Map container tcp port 8080 to local port 80
+# Isolate all tcp services of a container
-> turbo try --route-add=80:8080 <image>
+> turbo try --route-block=tcp <image>

-# Map udp traffic on container port 8080 to local port 80
+# Isolate all tcp and udp services, but allow container tcp port 3486
-> turbo try --route-add=80:8080/udp <image>

-# Map container tcp port 80 to random port on local machine
+# be bound to port 80 on local machine
-# The random port can be later queried using the netstat command
-> turbo try --route-add=:80 <image>
+> turbo try --route-block=tcp,udp --route-add=tcp://3486:80 <image>
 ```

 The default policy of allowing containers to bind to any port on the local machine can be changed with the `--route-block` flag.
 It isolates all services bound to container ports on specified protocols (tcp or udp).
 They can only be opened using the `--route-add` flag.